Netlist

 Netlist Basics

 The LayoutEditor can have up to 3 netlists for any cell of the deisgn.
-The netlists are separated by its origin.
-So a netlist for any cell can be loaded from a netlist file, taken from the SchematicEditor or be extracted from the cell.
-Each of these netlist can be viewed with the TextEditor in any supported netlist format and stored to disk.
+The netlists are separated by origin.
+A netlist for any cell can be loaded from a netlist file, taken from the SchematicEditor, or be extracted from the cell.
+Each of these netlists can be viewed with the TextEditor in any supported netlist format and stored to disk.
 How netlists are created is part of the SchematicEditor documentation.

 Loading Netlists

 The load feature is loaced in the setup tab of the netlist tool and in the Utilities menu.
 Supported formats are: spice, structual VHDL, alliance, qucs, eagle, PADSpcb and OpenAccess.
 Support for other file format can be extended on request.
-Most netlist formats refer to its devices by a name.
-To be able to link this name to a physical device layout, the device name are search in the libraries of the SchematicEditor and in additonal netlist import libraries.
+Most netlist formats refer to the devices by a name.
+To link this name to a physical device layout, the device names can be searched in the libraries of the SchematicEditor and in additional netlist import libraries.
 These import libraries can be setup with the Add Library feature located next to the Import Netlist feature in the netlists tool.
 SchematicEditor Libraries can be setup in the SchematicEditor.

 Netlist Import Libraries

 Supported formats are: Alliance, LayoutEditor Library (file extension '.lel').
 The LayoutEditor Library Format is a simple text file.
 Lines starting with a '#' are comments.
-The library is spitted in up to five sections ('cell','macro','package','parts','ignore').
-Each sections starts with the section name in braces ('[..]').
-Here is an example LayoutEditor library file with explaining comments:
+The library is split into five sections ('cell','macro','package','parts','ignore').
+Each section starts with the section name in bracets ('[..]').
+Here is an example LayoutEditor library file with explanations:

 # LayoutEditor Library file